Calebh101/dexcom/README.md

 # About
+## What is this repository?

-I made this repository to fill the missing documentation of the Dexcom API.
+I made this repository to fill the missing documentation of the Dexcom Share API.
 This API only needs a username, password, and application ID to start.
 It will create a session and use that session to get glucose readings and data.
 I have created [dexcom for Dart](https://pub.dev/packages/dexcom) for Dart and Flutter programs, and potentially more platforms to come.
 (Looking for Python? [pydexcom](https://github.com/gagebenne/pydexcom) is where I got all this from.)
 Reach out if you have any questions.

+## What is the Dexcom Share API?

+Dexcom is a CGM company.
+They produce CGMs, or continuous glucose monitors.
+These machines tell you your estimated bloodsugar without having to use a manual meter.

+The Dexcom Share API uses a URL to get your account ID, set up a session, then retrieve your glucose values.
+This makes it worlds easier to get your readings, as normally, you would have to set up a developer account, make an app, use OAuth2 to authorize said app (which requires a website), and then constantly use a refresh token to get new data.
+This is very tedious to do.
+So, this Dexcom Share API uses a direct URL to get your glucose data.

 # How it Works
 ## Overview